39 Secrets Home Inspectors Won’t Tell You

 It’s in the agent’s best interest to have the deal go through quickly, so some pitch inspectors who find few problems.
 Here are some things that all smart homeowners do once a year.

 …I’m what we call a drive-by inspector, and you’re not getting your money’s worth.
 A thorough inspector checks the crawl space, opens the breaker box, and walks the roof.
 Most houses take me every bit of three hours.
-Do you have a messy house?
-Here’s how it could be making you sick.
+Check out these vital home maintenance tasks homeowners should never overlook.

 But if I keep telling you that the house has “a lot of issues” or has “a major issue,” read between the lines—or at least be prepared to spend big money to fix some problems.
 Keep these 22 things your real estate agent isn’t telling you in mind, too.

 If you’re a seller

 …you should clean and prepare your house the same way you would for a showing.
 Most people leave a mess, and when the buyers arrive with me, their jaws hit the floor.
 This is how often you should be cleaning everything in your house.

 Ask to see a sample report before you hire me

 It will give you a good idea of what kind of inspector I am.
 Do I include digital pictures and estimate repair costs or not?
 It’s a great way to compare two inspectors.
 Check out these 40 things you should know about a home by age 40.

 We find a ridiculous amount of stuff wrong in new construction: leaks, electrical issues, improperly installed washing machines, clogged pipes because the tile guy cleaned his tools in the sink.
 You NEED to see these construction fails that you should definitely not try at home.

 Please, if you’re going to pay for my services, read my full report—not just the summary